nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 You can set the limit back to 'none' to view all cards in the deck for future reviews.

 Format: `setLimit LIMIT_NUM` or `setLimit none`
-- `LIMIT_NUM` must be an integer between 1 and 2147483647 inclusive.
+- `LIMIT_NUM` must be a number between 1 and 2147483647 inclusive.
 - If `LIMIT_NUM` is greater than the number of cards inside the deck to be reviewed, you will review **all** the cards in that deck.

 Examples: